jazzband/django-redis/README.rst

         "default": {
             # ...
             "OPTIONS": {
-                "PICKLE_VERSION": -1  # Use the latest protocol version
+                "PICKLE_VERSION": -1  # Will use highest protocol version available
             }
         }
     }